igorskh/ios-screen-recording-ocr/README.md

 * [imutils](https://pypi.org/project/imutils/)
 * [dateutil](https://pypi.org/project/python-dateutil/)
 * [scikit-image](https://scikit-image.org)

+All dependencies are in the `requirements.txt` and can be installed using `pip`, also in the virtual environment.

 ## Usage
 Usage example, the resulting table will be saved to `build/data/video.csv` file and video frames to `build/data/video` folder.
 Where `i` is the path to the video file.